-The Library appreciates this opportunity to work collaboratively with the City Council and the Executive to develop a proposal that can achieve sustainable funding to support a vital, healthy library system for the people of Seattle.
+The Library appreciates the tremendous support that the Council and Mayor have provided over the years.
+In this very difficult economy, we appreciate this opportunity to work collaboratively with the City Council and the Executive to develop a proposal that can achieve sustainable funding to maintain a vital, healthy library system for the people of Seattle.